 2018 –2019 EXHIBITION PROGRAMME

 Over the next two years the Rembrandt House Museum will be staging a varied programme of exhibitions.
 In 2018, for example, we will encounter Rembrandt as a people watcher, have some Special Guests over, and get to know Rembrandt as the source of inspiration for the French avant-garde.
 In 2019 we will mark the 350th anniversary of his death and look back on his life and work as part of the national celebrations of Rembrandt and the Golden Age.
-In four special anniversary exhibitions we will present Rembrandt as a networker and maker, give an impression of the museum’s 108 years of collecting and look at the Rembrandt House through the eyes of contemporary artist Folkert de Jong.
+In three special anniversary exhibitions we will present Rembrandt as a networker and maker, give an impression of the museum’s 108 years of collecting and look at the Rembrandt House through the eyes of contemporary artist Folkert de Jong.

 Etchings from the Rembrandt House Collection

 Part 1: 3 March – 27 May 2018

 Part 2: 2 June – 2 September 2018

 Rembrandt was a keen observer.
 He wanted to know what moved people, to capture their dramas, large and small.
 In the spring and summer, the Rembrandt House Museum is staging a two-part exhibition with highlights from its collection of etchings.
 At its heart will be Rembrandt’s portrayal of people.
 Loving mothers with children playing, beggars and street musicians, old people with distinctive heads – in this exhibition you can look over Rembrandt’s shoulder.